jamie-allen/effective_actors/preso/presentation.md

 # Effective Actors

 * Best practices based on several years of actor development
-* Helpful hints for reasoning about actors in production
+* Helpful hints for reasoning about actors at runtime

 !SLIDE transition=blindY
+# RULE

+Actors Should Only Do One Thing

+!SLIDE transition=blindY
-# RULE: Single Responsibility Principle
+# Single Responsibility Principle

 * Do not conflate responsibilities in actors
 * Becomes hard to define the boundaries of responsibility
-* Leads to more difficult supervision as you handle more possibilities
+* Supervision becomes more difficult as you handle more possibilities
 * Debugging becomes very difficult

 !SLIDE transition=blindY